thoni56/c-xrefactory/doc/c-xrefactory.md

 - [License]

-# General
+## General

 C-xrefactory is a refactoring development environment for C/Yacc.
-Its functions can be accessed via the 'c-xref' menu in Emacs and the 'Plugins &gt; C-xrefactory' submenu of the main menu bar in jEdit.
+Its functions can be accessed via the 'c-xref' menu in Emacs.
 Optionally the most frequent functions can be bound to shortcuts.
-C-xrefactory can also be customized via standard Emacs and jEdit customization dialog.
+C-xrefactory can also be customized via standard Emacs customization dialog.

 > **NOTE** — Some of these descriptions refers to the jEdit plugin (not
 > supported and may or may not work).

-## Quick start
+### Quick start

 To quickly start working with C-xrefactory just invoke any of its functions.
 You will be asked for creation of a project.
 Then